East Texas A&M University: Financials

 ETAMU is historically committed to making higher education accessibility affordable to those in need.
 The university has established an "in tuition" program, allowing students to "lock-in" their incoming freshmen tuition rates for the duration of their undergraduate study, regardless of potential future tuition increases.
-Moreover, the university stands as the least expensive research institution in the Dallas–Fort Worth metroplex, as well as one of the least expensive universities in the State of Texas.
+The university stands as the least expensive research institution in the Dallas–Fort Worth metroplex, as well as one of the least expensive universities in the State of Texas.
 For the 2014–2015 academic year, in-state tuition rates for freshmen students taking 15 credits each semester typically were about $7000 per year or $236 per credit hour.
 As of 2019, the university has an endowment of $33 million.

 Student body

-Located an hour's drive from downtown Dallas, East Texas A&M attracts a majority of its students from the Dallas/Fort Worth Metroplex; as of fall 2016, over 500 students each from Collin, Dallas, Hunt, Rockwall, and Tarrant Counties attended the university, but in the last decade, the number of out-of-state students has grown considerably; while nearby Oklahoma, Arkansas, and Louisiana are the most common states of origin, East Texas A&M has attracted a substantial number of students from geographically distant states such as Illinois, Michigan, and Ohio.
+Located an hour's drive from downtown Dallas, East Texas A&M attracts a majority of its students from the Dallas/Fort Worth Metroplex; as of fall 2016, over 500 students each from Collin, Dallas, Hunt, Rockwall, and Tarrant counties attended the university, but in the last decade, the number of out-of-state students has grown considerably; while nearby Oklahoma, Arkansas, and Louisiana are the most common states of origin, East Texas A&M has attracted a substantial number of students from geographically distant states such as Illinois, Michigan, and Ohio.
 In recent years, many of the university's student athletes originate from California.

 As part of a quality-enhancement plan, the university has focused on diversifying its student body with a goal of becoming a more globally competitive university.
 As a result, persons from all racial backgrounds and many ethnic groups attend ETAMU.
 The university has a strong Indian community and a large Korean presence.
-Recently, the institution has also seen a substantive growth in its Nigerian students.
-In fall 2016, international students comprised 6.8% of the student body.
-In fall 2015, the university's acceptance rate was 45%.
+The institution has also seen a substantive growth in its Nigerian students.
+In the fall of 2016, international students comprised 6.8% of the student body.
+In the fall of 2015, the university's acceptance rate was 45%.